German drives WWII bomb to fire station

-A 1.8-tonne bomb dropped by Britain’s Royal Air Force (RAF) was found in the city centre of Augsburg on December 20, 2016.
-The find prompted a large scale bomb disposal operation and consequently the evacuation of over 54,000 people on December 25.
+A 1.8-ton bomb dropped by Britain’s Royal Air Force (RAF) was found in the city center of Augsburg on December 20, 2016.
+The find prompted a large-scale bomb disposal operation and consequently the evacuation of over 54,000 people on December 25.
 To date, this remains the biggest evacuation for the removal of World War II unexploded ordnance in Germany.

 What’s the latest?